-Another idea is to integrate more accessories in your wardrobe, such as jewelry, belts or scarves.
+Another idea is to integrate more accessories in your wardrobe, such as luxury watches, jewelry, belts or scarves.
 Focus on accessories that are timeless, rather than trendy, and well-made, to ensure long-term residence in your wardrobe.

 I want to adopt a minimalist style, but can’t seem to recreate the sleek and polished look of my favorite fashion influencers.
 Any tips on how to accomplish this?

 Firstly, Instagram is not real life.
 Many of these influencers have likely posed, primped, tied and prepped their looks for hours to get the perfect shot.
 This is not really what the outfit probably even looks like in person!

 Creating a polished look is totally possible, but requires you to define your own style (and not adopt someone else’s) in a way that works with your lifestyle.
 Find clothing that fits and flatters your shape, and invest in well-made, high-quality clothing.

 Start with creating a Pinterest board featuring outfits and styles that you gravitate towards.
 Then, do some introspection – why do you like that outfit?
 What is it about that photo?
 Is it the fit?
 Is it the color or style?
 Next, go through the Pinterest board and delete any outfits that don’t work with your lifestyle.
 A useful tool is our Minimalist Wardrobe Workbook.
 It can help you work through this process step-by-step.